TheRenegadeCoder/sample-programs-website/docs/projects/bubble-sort/erlang/index.md

 ## How to Implement the Solution

-No how to implement the solution available.
-Please consider contributing.
+No 'How to Implement the Solution' section available.
+[Please consider contributing](https://github.com/TheRenegadeCoder/sample-programs-website).

 ## How to Run the Solution

-No how to run the solution available.
-Please consider contributing.
+No 'How to Run the Solution' section available.
+[Please consider contributing](https://github.com/TheRenegadeCoder/sample-programs-website).